 You can set up an online giving page in minutes.
 The great thing about online giving is you don’t have to worry about handling cash.
 Your sponsors donate online and everyone can see how much you’ve raised so far.
-We recommend using JustGiving, Virgin Money Giving or Tiltify.
+We recommend using JustGiving, or Virgin Money Giving.
 Remember to share your fundraising page on your social networks.
 And keep your friends and followers up to date with everything you do in the lead-up to your event.

 Can I use a collection box?